MuhammadSaqibHanif/Flutter/assets/roadmap/english_language/4 - DAILY ROUTINE.md

 **What to do:**

-- Listen to English while relaxing
+- Listen to English for at least 10 minutes before bed
 - VOA Learning English (slow news)
 - BBC Learning English podcasts
 - Just let English sounds fill your ears
+- Can continue longer while falling asleep if you want

 **Goal**: Train your ear, even when not actively studying